taphost/c64/PETSCII.md

 ## Complete PETSCII Table (0-255)

 ### Control Codes (0-31)

+In Mapping Appendix B they use braces to describe special characters (e.g., `{DOWN}` means press the cursor down key) and underscores to mark a SHIFT (“_S_” means SHIFT+S).
+Use this same notation when describing PETSCII sequences to keep the instructions predictable for an LLM.

 | Dec | Hex | Key | Function | BASIC Usage |
 |-----|-----|-----|----------|-------------|